qmk/qmk_firmware/doc/keymap.md

 ## 2. Action
 See [`common/action_code.h`](../common/action_code.h).
 Action is a **16bit code** and defines function to perform on events of a key like press, release, holding and tapping.

 Most of keys just register 8bit scancode to host, but to support other complex features needs 16bit extended action codes internally.
-However, using 16bit action codes in keymap results in double size in memory compared to using jsut keycodes.
+However, using 16bit action codes in keymap results in double size in memory compared to using just keycodes.
 To avoid this waste 8bit keycodes are used in `KEYMAP()` instead of action codes.

 ***You can just use keycodes of `Normal key`, `Modifier`, `Mousekey` and `System & Media key` in keymap*** to indicate corresponding actions instead of using action codes.
 While ***to use other special actions you should use keycode of `Fn` key defined in `fn_actions[]`.***